JabedHossainSwe/JabedHossain/README.md

 ![](https://raw.githubusercontent.com/halfrost/halfrost/master/icons/header_.png)
 <h1 align="center"> Hi, I'm Jabed Hossain <img src="https://raw.githubusercontent.com/ABSphreak/ABSphreak/master/gifs/Hi.gif" width="30px" height="30px"> </h1>
-<h3 align="center">A passionate PHP & Laravel developer</h3>
+<h3 align="center">A passionate Full Stack Web Developer</h3>

-I'm a self-taught and passionate full-stack developer 🎯 hailing from the vibrant city of Dhaka, Bangladesh 🇧🇩, but my reach extends across the globe 🌎.
-I worked as a PHP and Laravel Developer at <a href="https://www.leotechbd.com/" target="_blank">LEOTECH</a> in Panthapath, Dhaka, Bangladesh, from June 2023 to January 2024, where I proudly contributed my skills.<br>
+I'm a self-taught and passionate full-stack developer 🎯 from the vibrant city of Dhaka, Bangladesh 🇧🇩, with a global reach 🌍.
+I previously worked at <a href="https://itbangla.org/" target="_blank">IT Bangla Limited</a> in Paltan, Dhaka, Bangladesh, as a Laravel Developer from May 2024 to September 30, 2024, contributing to high-quality projects.

-<b>Currently,</b> I am a Laravel Developer 👨‍🎓 at <a href="https://itbangla.org/"  target="_blank">IT Bangla Limited</a> in Paltan, Dhaka, Bangladesh, since May 2024.
+<b>Currently,</b> I’m a Full Stack Web Developer 👨‍💻 at <a href="https://redorangecom.com" target="_blank">RedOrange Communications</a> in Banani, Dhaka, Bangladesh, starting from October 1, 2024.

-My heart beats for exploring new technologies and crafting impressive web applications.
-I'm well-versed in a variety of tech stacks, including ReactJs, React Native, VueJs, NextJs 🔭.
+I’m passionate about discovering and implementing new technologies.
+I specialize in creating efficient and impressive web applications, utilizing modern tech stacks such as ReactJs, React Native, VueJs, and NextJs.
+My primary focus is on enhancing web application performance to ensure they are responsive, progressive, and deliver an exceptional user experience 🌱.

-What drives me is the pursuit of enhancing web application performance, ensuring they are both responsive and progressive for a top-notch user experience 🌱.
-I'm on a journey to perfect the art of web development, and I'm eager to collaborate with a dynamic, quality-focused team to propel the world of web development forward 🚀.
+I'm on a journey to master the art of web development, and I’m excited to collaborate with dynamic, quality-focused teams to propel the world of web technologies forward 🚀.

-In addition to my full-stack prowess, I also have a knack for PHP and Laravel development.
+In addition to full-stack development, I bring extensive experience in PHP and Laravel development, where I craft seamless back-end solutions that integrate smoothly with modern front-end frameworks.

 ![](https://visitor-badge.glitch.me/badge?page_id=jabedhossainswe)
 ![age](https://img.shields.io/badge/age-24-blueviolet)